Because I’m ordinary, just like most people who race bikes.

 They’re indispensable.
 They build the body of knowledge that underpins all applied exercise theory.

 But…they’re Nerds.
-They can tell you that your real limiter in gravel racing isn’t your raw aerobic power but your metabolic fitness because the competitive edge in events over 2 hours depends on fat oxidation.
+They can tell you that your real limiter in gravel racing isn’t your raw cardiovascular power but your metabolic fitness because the competitive edge in events over eight hours depends on fat oxidation.